elves/elvish/CONTRIBUTING.md

 tested, or even untestable.
 In either case, discuss with the project lead on the best way forward.

+### Transcript tests

+Most tests against Elvish modules are written in `.elvts` files, which mimic transcripts of Elvish REPL sessions.
+See https://pkg.go.dev/src.elv.sh@master/pkg/transcript for the format of transcript files, and https://pkg.go.dev/src.elv.sh@master/pkg/eval/evaltest for details specific to using them as tests.

+If you use VS Code, the official Elvish extension allows you to simply press Alt-Enter to update the output of transcripts (specifically, the output for the code block the cursor is in).
+This means that you can author transcript tests entirely within the editor, instead of manually writing out the expected output or copy-pasting outputs from an actual REPL.

+**Note**: The functionality of the VS Code plugin is based on a very simple protocol and can be easily implemented for other editors.
+The protocol is documented in the godoc for the `evaltest` package (see link below), and you can also take a look `vscode/src/extension.ts` for the client implementation in the VS Code extension.

 ### ELVISH_TEST_TIME_SCALE

 Some unit tests depend on time thresholds.
 The default values of these time